 Tennessee Parks and Greenways Foundation

-The Tennessee Parks and Greenways Foundation is looking for volunteer interns for this summer and potentially also for during the semester.
-You would set your own hours, but we recommend full-time or half-time for 10 weeks, so that you are there on a consistent basis.
+The Tennessee Parks and Greenways Foundation has accepted volunteer interns for summer and academic-year positions.
+You would set your own hours, but they recommend full-time or half-time for 10 weeks, so that you are there on a consistent basis.